 As in people, pets carrying extra kilos of weight place extra demands on virtually all the organs of their bodies.
 Animals that weigh over 20% of their ideal body weight are considered obese.
 The health risks to overweight pets are serious and every pet owner should be aware of them.
 An overweight pet may be susceptible to health problems such as:

 Dogs that are fed human snack foods can become dependent on them.
 Dogs will often refuse to eat their regular complete and balanced dog food.
 Feeding human snack foods may also lead to bad behaviours like constantly begging for food at meal times, scavenging in the rubbish bin or even stealing food from your plate.

 It is always recommended that when you are looking for suitable treat, look for treats that are made with real ingredients.
-RUFFS are guilt free treats for dogs, made from high quality ingredients.
-So you won't feel guilty about treating your dog.
-Explore the range on the RUFFS website.
+LUCKY DOG Meaty Chews are long-lasting chews, perfect for keeping your dog occupied.